Terms of Business

 It is important that you inform us promptly of any change in relation to: (a) your name, address, telephone/fax numbers and e-mail address; and (b) any change of ownership of your patent or other rights with which we are concerned.
 Many such changes have to be officially registered and rights may be lost if such changes are not registered in due time.
 We do not accept responsibility for any loss of rights as a consequence of your failure to inform us of such changes.

 For such period as we are instructed to carry out work on your behalf, you give us express authority to complete and sign in your name such forms or other documents as are necessary or desirable to carry out your instructions.
-You agree to indemnify us in respect of all costs, claims, documents and expenses that may result from the exercise of that authority.
+You agree to indemnify us in respect of all demands, costs, claims and expenses that may result from the exercise of that authority.

 5. Instruction of third parties to act on your behalf

-During our work for you we may need to instruct third parties (such as foreign lawyers, patent attorneys or representatives) to act on your behalf.
-Such third parties are not part of Reddie & Grose LLP.
-We shall not be liable for any default or negligence by such third parties.
+5.1.2 During our work for you we may need to instruct, liaise with or co-ordinate advice from third parties (such as foreign lawyers, patent attorneys or representatives) to act on your behalf.
+Such third-party advisors are not part of Reddie & Grose, and we shall not be liable for any default or negligence on their part.
+You will be responsible for the fees and expenses of third parties instructed on your behalf: you may choose to pay the third party directly or, where we agree to pay the third party on your behalf, you agree to reimburse us for (and, where requested, provide us with monies on account of) such third-party costs.

-You may inform us which third parties you wish us to instruct to act on your behalf.
-If you do not inform us which third parties to instruct, we shall endeavour to select third parties we regard as being of good quality.
+5.1.3 You may inform us which third parties you wish us to instruct to act on your behalf.
+If you do not inform us which third parties to instruct, we shall endeavour to select third parties we regard as appropriate and suitable to the relevant instruction.
+In some cases, you may be required to sign a power of attorney or other authorisation in connection with such third-party instructions: rights may be lost as a result of delays to such authorisations, and it is your responsibility to complete such authorisations as required.

-Where appropriate, we will transfer information about your rights to a selected renewal organisation.
+5.2.2 Where such renewals are relevant to your rights, we will transfer information about your rights to a selected renewal organisation.
+In that case, the responsibility for renewals will lie with the renewal organisation.
 Unless you instruct us to the contrary, the selected renewal organisation will be CPA Global.
+We will not render a charge for the transfer of information to CPA Global, but we will receive a payment from CPA Global on renewal of your rights.
 For some renewal organisations we may render a charge for the transfer of information.
-For CPA Global we will not render a charge for the transfer of information; we will receive a payment from CPA on renewal.

 6. Professional fees